team-earth/data/README.md

 - Submit additions, corrections, or ideas to: `info@team.earth`
 - You may also request GitHub collaboration access or pull instructions

+## Amazon availability
+The e-books are available on Kindle at Amazon in the [Unsolvable: Think Again!](https://www.amazon.com/dp/B0CP7HNP3B) series.

 ## License
-Unless otherwise noted, our data sets are available under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+Unless otherwise noted, our data sets, mappings, and e-books are available under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).